survivejs/webpack-book/manuscript/output/04_module_federation.md

 # Module Federation

 [Micro frontends](https://micro-frontends.org/) take the idea of microservices to frontend development.
-Instead of developing the application or a site as a monolith, the point is to split it as smaller portions developed separately that are then tied together during runtime.
+Instead of developing the application or a site as a monolith, the point is to split it as smaller portions programmed separately that are then tied together during runtime.

-Using the approach means you can use different technologies to develop the parts of the application and have different teams developing them.
-The reasoning is that splitting up development this way avoids the maintenance costs associated to a traditional monolith.
+With the approach, you can use different technologies to develop other parts of the application and have separate teams developing them.
+The reasoning is that splitting up development this way avoids the maintenance costs associated with a traditional monolith.

 As a side effect, it enables new types of collaboration between backend and frontend developers as they can focus on a specific slice of an application as a cohesive team.
-For example, you could have a team that's focusing only on the search functionality or other business critical portion around a core feature.
+For example, you could have a team focusing only on the search functionality or other business-critical portion around a core feature.

 Starting from webpack 5, there's built-in functionality to develop micro frontends. **Module federation** and gives you enough functionality to tackle the workflow required by the micro frontend approach.